Reconfiguring Children’s Services

 - Part 2: a project to determine the optimal staffing for CDNTs

-We are currently developing the methods for Parts 2 and 3.
+We are currently developing the methods for Parts 2 and 3 of our review and will provide an overview when available.

 To inform the review we are conducting a number of literature reviews.
 Three have been completed and can be viewed below.